 The shimmering dress was a beautiful choice on Catherine’s part.
-It’s wrapped bodice with fitted waistline had a flattering silhouette with pleated skirt.
+It’s wrapped bodice with fitted waistline had a flattering silhouette with a pleated skirt.
 Adding a touch of vintage was the blouson sleeves.
-Dress is not available any more.
+The dress is not available any more.

 A closer look at the fabric and pattern of the dress.

-William and Catherine are visiting Belfast, Fermanagh and Ballymena on a two day trip, 27-28 February that will celebrate the young people of Northern Ireland.
-Before this William and Catherine has made only 1 day visits to Northern Ireland.
+William and Catherine are visiting Belfast, Fermanagh and Ballymena on a two-day trip, 27-28 February that will celebrate the young people of Northern Ireland.
+Before this William and Catherine have made only 1-day visits to Northern Ireland.
 This is their first visit when they will be staying overnight.

 Day one has a strong focus on the positive impact that sport, nature and the outdoors can have on childhood development, and improved physical and mental health for all.
 William and Catherine started the first day with a visit to Windsor Park football stadium, home of the Irish Football Association (IFA).
 The royal couple was welcomed by a huge crowd outside the IFA.
 One cute kid wearing waistcoat and bow tie caught Duchess attention that gave us few candid shots.

 Duchess talking to the members of public gathered outside the IFA where she was presented with flowers.

 They were received by the Vice Lord-Lieutenant of Belfast, Sir Nigel Hamilton and the Lord Lieutenant’s Cadet CSM Ryan McMaster of the Reserve Forces and Cadets Association for Northern Ireland.